toraritte/software-licensing-a-primer/software-license-primer.md

 If you find any inaccuracies or typos, feel that parts are opinionated, biased even, or have suggestions for improvement, please feel free to [contact me](https://github.com/toraritte), [add an issue](https://github.com/toraritte/software-licensing-primer/issues/new) or create a pull request.

+Please also feel free to browse [issues](https://github.com/toraritte/software-licensing-primer/issues) and submit a pull request, but make sure that you agree with putting your work in the public domain by adding your name to the list of authors.

 ###### License

 <p xmlns:dct="http://purl.org/dc/terms/">